Author: Pamela

 • The Email from the Other Side

-A few minutes later, after all these years, an email unexpectedly arrived in my inbox.
+A few minutes after learning the news, after all these years, an email unexpectedly arrived in my inbox.

 It read, “Heading home now.”